Respectful Workplace Conversations: 10 Simple Ways To Convey Respect

 Unconscious beliefs affect our attitudes and our behaviours, including how we speak to each other.
 Unconscious Bias Training Online includes practical strategies to help participants identify and overcome their biases, and support a respectful, inclusive workplace.

 Only 7% of the feelings and opinions we exchange during a conversation are the result of talking.
-That means that 93% of what we take away from a conversation comes from body language, intonation, tone, sighs, etc.
+93% of what we take away from a conversation comes from body language, intonation, tone, sighs, etc.

 A slang word, expression, or gesture may have a clear meaning to you, but it may not mean anything to the person you're talking to.
 Or it may mean something entirely different (and perhaps offensive) to them.
 As a result, using slang can lead to misunderstandings and hurt feelings.